gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Copy the URL and paste it into your browser, or share it with your Mom.
 Now everybody can see how much water is in your tank.
 Bam, you're public!

 ---

-### D. AM319 Teaser
+### D. Next Steps

-By now you'll have at least a couple of packets coming through the tunnel, so you should see the data in your dashboard.
-If you don't, you can always check the debug panel in Node-RED to see what's gone wrong.
+We're now finished with the bulk of this tutorial.
+You've got a dashboard, you've got data flowing into InfluxDB, and you've got a way to share it with the world.
+From here, you can add more sensors, build more complex dashboards, or string together new Node-RED flows to trigger alerts or other actions.
+Following are a few examples of what you could do next.

+#### 1. Indoor Environment Monitoring

 Liquid level sensing is simple, but generally not that exciting, so...